 I wanted to create performance spaces to explore different aspects of my experience.
 Other members of the collective write for the Huffington Post, and run the Resting Revolution FB group..

-I stepped away from the world of theatre making in 2011, to understand and come to terms with an increasingly disabling chronic pain condition.
-I began to become interested in creating performance that explores chronic pain last year.
-Someone Should Start Laughing & A Crash Course in Clouspotting are the fruits of this scheming and dreaming.
+Raquel stepped away from the world of theatre making between 2011 - 2015, to understand and come to terms with an increasingly disabling chronic pain condition.
+She become interested in creating immersive performance that explores chronic pain in 2016 developing Someone Should Start Laughing & A Crash Course in Clouspotting (the supervise act of horizontality).
+The latter received an Unlimited R&D award 2017 and will be presented at The South Bank Centre as part of the Unlimited Festival Sept 2018.